pokt-network/poktroll/docusaurus/docs/develop/developer_guide/recovery_from_chain_halt.md

    ```bash
    poktrolld rollback --hard
    ```
-   repeately until the command responds with the desired block number.
+   repeately, until the command responds with the desired block number.
-2. Use a snapshot and start the node with `--halt-height=100` parameter so it only syncs up to certain height and then gracefully shuts down.
+2. Use a snapshot from below the halt height (e.g. `100`) and start the node with `--halt-height=100` parameter so it only syncs up to certain height and then gracefully shuts down.
 Add this argument to `poktrolld start` like this:
    ```bash
    poktrolld start --halt-height=100